 The PSPP graphical user interface provides a set of windows through which you store, edit and analyze data.
 You can choose to perform tasks and operations through interactive drop down menus in the data editor window or through command line statements in the syntax editor.
 The three primary windows include the Data Editor, Syntax Editor, and the Output Viewer.

-Data Editor

-The data editor window is central to PSPP and launches when you start a session.
+Data Editor Central to PSPP, launches when you start a session.
 Similar in organization to a spreadsheet with rows and columns of data cells, this is where the data is stored, operated on, and edited.